galaxyproject/galaxy-hub/content/news/2024-07-08-pathogfair-preprint/index.md

 main_subsite: freiburg
 ---

-Our paper "PathoGFAIR: a collection of FAIR and adaptable (meta)genomics workflows for (foodborne) pathogens detection and tracking", about PathoGFAIR a Galaxy created collection of workflows for microbiome analyses specially pathogen detection, is now available as preprint on [bioRXiv](https://www.biorxiv.org/content/10.1101/2024.06.26.600753v1).
+Our paper "**PathoGFAIR: a collection of FAIR and adaptable (meta)genomics workflows for (foodborne) pathogens detection and tracking**", about PathoGFAIR a Galaxy created collection of workflows for microbiome analyses specially pathogen detection, is now available as preprint on [bioRXiv](https://www.biorxiv.org/content/10.1101/2024.06.26.600753v1).

 <div class="multiple-img">
     <img src="graphical_abstract.png" width="800px" alt="Graphical Abstract" />